zuplo/docs/docs/handlers/url-rewrite.md

 use-cases.

-- `forwardSearch` - The query string will be automatically included in the rewritten url.
+- `forwardSearch` - The query string will be automatically included in the rewritten URL.
-- `followRedirects` - Determines if redirects should be followed when fetching the rewrite url .
-When set to `false` or not specified, redirects will not be followed - the status and `location` header will be returned as received.
+- `followRedirects` - Determines if redirects should be followed when fetching the rewrite URL.
+When set to `false` or not specified, redirects won't be followed - the status and `location` header will be returned as received.

 ## Different Backends per Environment

 It's common to want a different backend for your production, staging and preview environments.
-This can be easily achieved by using [environment variables](../articles/environment-variables.md) to specify the origin of the backend.
+This can be achieved by using [environment variables](../articles/environment-variables.md) to specify the origin of the backend.